Kin The Know

 You've likely heard the term 'pump and dump' before in relation to women pumping breast milk immediately after drinking alcohol and throwing it away.

-However, this does little to rid your body of the amount of alcohol present and isn't necessary.
+However, this does little to rid your body of the amount of alcohol present and isn't necessary [6].

 While pumping and dumping your breast milk won't speed up the elimination of the alcohol from your body, if you're going to be away from your baby and missing the next feed then pumping and dumping the milk will help you maintain your milk supply and avoid discomfort.

-If you plan to have more than one drink or know your baby will be hungry within the two-hour window, you could pump ahead of time (before drinking alcohol) and save that for the next feed.
+If you plan to have more than one drink or know your baby will be hungry within the 2-hour window, you could pump ahead of time (before drinking alcohol) and save that for the next feed.

 All of the tools you need to take your reproductive health into your own hands.